 Online nursing programs require as much time and effort as a traditional campus course.
-In general, we suggest that you plan on spending between twelve to fifteen hours each week for on a three-credit course, although this can vary depending on specific course requirements.
+In general, we suggest that you plan on spending between twelve to fifteen hours each week for a three-credit course, although this can vary depending on specific course requirements.

 How long is each class session?